EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/README.md

 This data is recorded to find out which cities have the most unpredictable weather, what kind of weather is the most common in those cities and at what time of day in the specific time zone the users request to try and find patterns depending on the weather conditions as well (ex: the most requested city is london, at 7 AM and when it is cloudy).

+In addition to this, another set of data is sent to a different collection to the Firestore database:
+- Timestamp
+- Region selected

+This data is used to analyse in which region the app is used the most to compare with other regions on a higher level than just cities.

 ## Installing

 Clone the repository on your machine directly from the Xcode app in a dedicated folder on your machine.
 If there are any problems, please submit a ticket or pull request with the problems.